kolavennusai2006-cpu/CityPulse/README.md

 Change Point
 Early Warning

-This helps distinguish temporary fluctuations from patterns that continue or intensify.
+This helps distinguish temporary fluctuations from conditions that continue or intensify.

 7. Cross-Signal Fusion

 CityPulse looks for convergence between different civic signals.

-The system evaluates:
+It evaluates:

 Signal Count
 Time Overlap
 Spatial Overlap
 Convergence Score

-For example, an increase in rainfall, traffic congestion, transit delays, and citizen complaints during a similar time window may represent a stronger civic signal than any one indicator alone.
+For example, rainfall, traffic congestion, transit delays, and citizen complaints increasing during a similar time window can form a stronger combined civic signal than one metric viewed alone.

 8. Event Intelligence

-CityPulse transforms related anomalies into structured civic events.
+Related anomalies are grouped into structured civic events.

 An event can contain: